Amber Jo Manuel, Executive Director

 Lisa received her BA in Communications from CSU Chico, with a minor in Political Science.
 She recently retired after running a successful retail store in Downtown Grass Valley for 30 years.
 Lisa resides in Grass Valley with her husband Chris Therrien and their beloved cats and dog.

 Tyson Tucker serves as a Managing Director in Coldwell Banker Grass Roots Realty’s Commercial Division (CBGRR).
-Mr. Tucker is consistently one of the top producing commercial agents in the region.
-Mr. Tucker has 13 years of experience in all facets of commercial real estate on both the principal and brokerage side of the business.
+Mr. Tucker is consistently one of the top-producing commercial agents in the region.
+Mr. Tucker has 13 years of experience in all facets of commercial real estate on both the principal and brokerage sides of the business.
 He has been integrally involved in excess of $1B of commercial real estate transactions since 2006.

 Most recently, Mr. Tucker served as the Director of Acquisitions at Berkeley Partners (www.berkeleypartners.com), a premier real estate fund manager for institutional investors which owns and operates over 5M SF of multi-tenant industrial real estate located across the country and has over $500M in assets under management.
 While at Berkeley, Tyson was directly responsible for managing a transactions team of 15 people, including analysts/associates, lease administration, transactions management, and in-house counsel.
 During his 18-month tenure, Tucker was directly responsible for over $150M in real estate acquisitions across the country.
 Tucker also led the firm’s disposition efforts where he directly marketed and sold properties in 8 different states totaling $130M.

 Tyson started his tenure as Board President in 2022.